 grounds over time.
 The author's intentions can be accepted, negotiated, re-interpreted and opposed.

-They can influence the work of subsequent authors and the propagation of thoughts in eg awareness
+They can influence the work of subsequent authors and the propagation of thoughts in eg political-so-

-of issues, self-understanding, life style, zeitgeist, standards of man-society and history of mind.
+cial awareness of issues, self-understanding, life style, zeitgeist, standards and history of mind.

 Natural philosophy lets phenomena of nature become explainable in reason.

-f3,1) Main intent in exploration of the cosmos is empirical laboratory reconstruction, interpretation and
+f3,1) Main intent in exploration of the cosmos is empirical laboratory reconstruction, explanation and

 evaluation of its natural phenomena from matter to plant, animal and human life by scientific methods.